-Following the conclusion of our very successful legacy management transitions that took place this year, our compensation program no longer has any significant outstanding legacy arrangements.
-Although certain of these legacy arrangements are reflected in our 2023 Summary Compensation Table, each matter was previously disclosed and discussed in advance with our shareholders, which we believe led to shareholder support for our prior shareholder advisory votes (including the strong 86% support last year).
+Following the conclusion of legacy management transitions that took place this year, our compensation program no longer has any significant outstanding legacy arrangements.
+Although certain of these arrangements are reflected in our 2023 Summary Compensation Table, each matter was previously disclosed and, based on our discussions with shareholders, we believe was taken into account and reflected in prior shareholder advisory votes (including the 86% support last year).
 Importantly, our transitional arrangements with Messrs.
-Coury and Malik simply reflect the Company honoring past contractual and economic commitments without additional cash or equity compensation.
-Moreover, in response to our discussions with shareholders in recent years, we also increased the percentage of performance-based equity awards from 60% to 65%; eliminated legacy excise tax gross-ups; eliminated modified single-trigger severance arrangements; committed to no new fixed-term NEO employment agreements; discontinued tax equalization benefits; and committed to no longer provide strictly time-based cash retention awards (except in extraordinary situations and in connection with new hires) or supplemental retirement benefit agreements.
+Coury and Malik reflect the Company honoring past contractual and economic commitments without additional cash or equity compensation.
+Moreover, in response to our discussions with shareholders in recent years, we increased the percentage of performance-based equity awards from 60% to 65%; eliminated legacy excise tax gross-ups; eliminated modified single-trigger severance arrangements; committed to no new fixed-term NEO employment agreements; discontinued tax equalization benefits; and committed to no longer provide strictly time-based cash retention awards except in extraordinary situations and in connection with new hires or supplemental retirement benefit agreements.

-Our Compensation Structure is Approximately Two-Thirds Performance Based and Does Not Include Special Incentives
+Our Compensation Structure is Approximately Two-Thirds Performance Based and Includes No Special Incentives

-Our Compensation Committee has implemented a simple and performance-focused compensation program for NEOs which, excluding arrangements which may be necessary in connection with recruiting new hires, is limited to base salary, a performance-based short-term incentive award and long-term incentive awards consisting of performancebased restricted stock units ("PRSUs") and RSUs.
+Our Compensation Committee has implemented a simple and performance-focused compensation program which, excluding arrangements which may be necessary in connection with onboarding new hires, is limited to base salary, a performance-based short-term incentive award and long-term incentive awards consisting of performance-based restricted stock units ("PRSUs") and restricted stock units ("RSUs").
 For fiscal year 2023, 62% of NEO total target compensation was performance-based and 70% of NEO total target compensation was delivered as long-term equity.

 In addition, our PRSUs are subject to a total shareholder return ("TSR") performance modifier assessed over a three-year time frame relative to the S&P 500 Pharmaceutical Index.
-Our first long-term PRSUs (awarded in 2021) that vested in 2024 were automatically reduced by 30% consistent with the design of the TSR modifier and reflects alignment of our compensation structure with our shareholders.
+Our first long-term PRSUs (awarded in 2021) that vested in 2024 were automatically reduced by 30% consistent with the design of the TSR modifier.